Logan's War

 Logan's War was a 1774 retribution campaign or "mourning war" led by Mingo leader Logan in retaliation for the Yellow Creek massacre.
 Lord Dunmore's War was a direct result of Logan's campaign.

 On 30 April 1774, several members of a Mingo village were lured to the house of Joshua Baker, near Yellow Creek in the modern state of Ohio.
 The Mingo were killed and scalped by Virginian settlers.
 Victims included the mother, brother, and pregnant sister of Logan.

 The perpetrators fled to Virginia.
 Logan, who spoke English and was considered friendly to colonists, was unable to enact vengeance against those who killed his family, so he launched a retaliatory campaign against Virginians.
-Logan went to Wakatomika and asked for support; although the chiefs desired to stay neutral, Logal left with volunteers.
+Logan went to Wakatomika and asked for support; although the chiefs desired to stay neutral, Logan left with volunteers.
 Many settlers from Virginia and Pennsylvania fled in fear.
 In early June, Logan and his party attacked the farmstead of William and Lydia Spicer, killing the entire family except for two children, whom Logan left with a warning.